-The District reports decreases in net position that relate to future periods as deferred outflows of resources in a separate section of its government-wide and proprietary funds statements of net position.
-The District did not report any deferred outflows of resources, and no deferred outflows of resources affect the governmental funds financial statements.
+The District reports decreases in net position that relate to future periods as deferred outflows of resources in a separate section of its government-wide statement of net position.
+The District will not recognize the related expenses until a future event occurs.
+The District reported deferred outflows of resources of \$677,758 in relation to net pension liability in the government-wide financial statements, and no deferred outflows of resources affect the governmental funds financial statements.